Tunisian national monument on the Place de la Kasbah in Tunis

 Passers-by in the bazaar of Tunis

-The country – which was long regarded as a beacon of hope in Northern Africa – has to contend with political instability, social inequalities and a severe economic crisis.
-The COVID-19 pandemic led to a serious economic downturn (8.8 per cent) in 2020 and highlighted the fact that much needed structural reforms had been delayed.
+The country – which was long regarded as a beacon of hope in Northern Africa – is struggling with political instability, social inequalities and a severe economic crisis.
+The COVID-19 pandemic caused a serious economic downturn in 2020 and made it very clear that much needed structural reforms had been delayed.

-In late July 2021, President Kais Saied took over the running of the government and dissolved parliament.
-The democratisation process was disrupted; in late July 2022 a new constitution was established by referendum, weakening the division of powers even more and increasing the concentration of power in the hands of President Saied.
-Now the time has come to safeguard the democratic achievements made so far and place the country on a solid basis in both economic and financial policy terms.
+When State President Kais Saied took over the running of the government, the democratisation process was disrupted.
+In late July 2022 a new constitution was established by referendum, weakening the division of powers even more and increasing the concentration of power in the hands of President Saied.

 German development cooperation with Tunisia

-Germany has a vested interest in seeing a region that is so close to Europe become stable again.
+Germany continues to have a vested interest in seeing the neighbouring region in the south of Europe become stable again.
 Tunisia is an important strategic partner in realising that goal.
 In view of the political developments, the BMZ will not continue the reform partnership with Tunisia.
 In addition, the option of refocusing the development policy portfolio to continuously move towards operating at grassroots level is being examined so as to align measures even more with the basic needs of the people in Tunisia.

 Cooperation in four core areas